Granate

 About Granate

 Go if the plan is an evening stop in Mexico City with a smart-casual dress code, not if the group needs a fully mapped dinner plan.
-Granate has limited verified public details beyond its schedule, dress code, and Star Wine List recognition, so the safest approach is to treat it as a flexible evening option rather than a venue to over-plan around specific dishes, prices, seating, or service formats.
-In practical terms, that means keeping the decision light: confirm the night of the week, dress neatly enough for the stated code, and avoid making the venue responsible for every part of the evening.
+Granate’s clearest planning anchors are its schedule, dress code, Star Wine List recognition, so the safest approach is to treat it as a flexible evening option rather than a venue to over-plan around specific dishes, prices, seating, or service formats.
+In practical terms, that means keeping the decision light: confirm the night of the week, dress neatly enough for the stated code, avoid making the venue responsible for every part of the evening.

 The useful frame is certainty.
-Granate is closed Monday and Sunday, and opens Tuesday through Saturday from 4 PM to 12 AM.
+Granate is closed Monday and Sunday, opens Tuesday through Saturday from 4 PM to 12 AM.
 Those hours make it an evening option, but they do not answer the other questions that usually shape a tighter itinerary.
-Without a verified price range, menu, or booking policy, avoid building the night around assumptions.
+Without a set price range, menu, or booking policy to plan around, avoid building the night around assumptions.
 It is better suited to a simple evening plan in Mexico City than to an itinerary that depends on detailed meal timing or a specific format.

 Choose it for a flexible Mexico City evening, not a full-night production